belsman/Rails-Capstone/README.md

 ### Prerequisites

-In order for ```buzzer``` to work locally on your machine, you need:
+In order for ```buzzer``` to work locally on your machine, you need these installations:
-- A Ruby installation
+- Ruby
-- A Postgres database
+- Postgres database engine

 ### Install